wix-incubator/quick-2fa/README.md

 $ quick-2fa vpn
 ```

-This utility will print the token to console, to OS notification and will also put it in your clipboard!
+This utility will print the token to console and to OS notification and will also put it in your clipboard!

+Works on mac, windows and linux!

 ## Global hotkey